swcarpentry/website/_posts/2017/12/2017-12-08-cc-poster-comp.md

 <tr>
 <td valign="top" width="30%">What does the poster need to include?</td>
-<td valign="top">Posters should reflect the conference theme of <em>Building Globally, Connecting Locally</em>, and should also include the venue and dates (see above) and a link to the <a href="http://www.carpentrycon.org/">CarpentryCon website</a>.
+<td valign="top">Posters should reflect the conference theme of <em>Building Locally, Connecting Globally</em>, and should also include the venue and dates (see above) and a link to the <a href="http://www.carpentrycon.org/">CarpentryCon website</a>.
 </td>
 </tr>

 <tr>
 <td valign="top" width="30%">How will the judging be done?</td>
-<td valign="top">Entries in the poster competition will be assessed by the members of the CarpentryCon task force who will choose the poster that best embodies the conference theme of <em>Building Globally, Connecting Locally</em>.
+<td valign="top">Entries in the poster competition will be assessed by the members of the CarpentryCon task force who will choose the poster that best embodies the conference theme of <em>Building Locally, Connecting Globally</em>.
 The winner will be notified by email once the decision has been reached, and unsuccessful entrants will also be notified by email of the result. </td>
 </tr>

 <tr>